wacncontent/CustomizeTool/output/includes/iot-hub-c2d-cloud-csharp.md

     ![][21]

 ## Receiving delivery feedback
 It is possible to request delivery (or expiration) ackownledgments from IoT Hub for each cloud-to-device message.
-This enables the cloud back-end to easily inform retry or compensation logic.
+This enables the cloud back end to easily inform retry or compensation logic.
 Refer to the [IoT Hub Developer Guide][IoT Hub Developer Guide - C2D] for more information on cloud-to-device feedback.

 In this section, you will modify the **SendCloudToDevice** app to request feedback and receive them from IoT Hub.